KashyK/grove/README.md

 # The Grove

-(PRE-ALPHA - UNDER DEVELOPMENT)
+(PRE-PRE-ALPHA - UNDER DEVELOPMENT MEANING ITS NOT EVEN CLOSE TO BEING FINISHED)

 Welcome to The Grove, a browser-based MMORPG.

+- The Grove Website (Info):
-- www.grove-mmo.com
+  www.grove-mmo.com
+- The Grove (Offical Game Servers): grove-mmo.herokuapp.com
+- The Grove (Testing Servers): grove-tramans.c9users.io

 A list of server technologies are: